xbanks/kirkshoop.github.io/_posts/2016-12-04-realtime_analysis_using_the_twitter_stream_api.md

 [![twitter for president-elect](/assets/twitter_analysis_president_elect.gif)](https://www.youtube.com/watch?v=QFcy-jQpvBg)
 [youtube](https://www.youtube.com/watch?v=QFcy-jQpvBg)

+## twitter analysis application
+The code for the application is on [github](https://github.com/kirkshoop/twitter).
+I develop and test this application on OS X, but I chose all the dependencies to make it likely to work on other platforms with minimum effort.
+On OS X I was able to `brew install` some dependencies and use `CMake` to install others.

 ## rxcpp
 I started working on [rxcpp](https://github.com/Reactive-Extensions/RxCpp) because I want a better way to write gui apps so that they do not block the main thread.
 I am now able to use rxcpp to build applications that do not block the main thread.
 I can build apps that use multi-core without writing any calls to `thread`, `mutex` or `condition_variable`.
 I can easily move work from one thread to another and back with small code changes that are much easier to reason about.
 I can adopt patterns like the _Flux architecture_ easily.
 I can easily test code that is working over _values-distributed-in-time_.
 I can use algorithms from rxcpp to collect _values-distributed-in-time_ into a model of _values-distributed-in-space_ and then use algorithms from [Range-v3](https://github.com/ericniebler/range-v3) to process the model into a View.